 ...Trade and custom in the 6- & 2-day Markets is greatly improved, supported by new stalls and service facilities and by the newly-paved Market Place.
-Together with the improved frontages this has created a beautiful setting for an expanded programme of events...
+Together with the improved frontages this has created a beautiful setting for an expanded roundabout, train station and quayside creates a new Sense of Arrival at this key junction of road, rail Conge...